cyncros/UdaciCardsQuiz/README.md

 UDACICARDS DEC 2017

-The Final Project for React Nanodegree Program on Udacity.com,its an APP for mobile devices Android or IOS ( tested only at IOS ) that should make cards so the user can take quiz over the questions already existed, also to get notifications to study on every day.
+The Final Project for React Nanodegree Program on Udacity.com,its an APP for mobile devices Android or IOS that should make cards so the user can take quiz over the questions already existed, also to get notifications to study on every day.

-Already Tested only on IPAD mini 1st GEN.
+Already Tested only on IPAD mini 1st GEN. and Samsung S4 mini

 Prerequisites